MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 ms.assetid: 52D3D26A-4D01-4FD1-AAA1-AE7D7BD39746
 ---

-# Connecting to Team Foundation version control
+# Connecting to Team Foundation Version Control

 > [!NOTE]
 > **Note**: Team Foundation Version Control support is currently in preview and some functionality is not yet fully working.
 We'd love feedback from you on any issues at [Developer Community](https://developercommunity.visualstudio.com/spaces/41/index.html).
 More changes are still to come!

 Azure DevOps provides two models of version control: Git, which is distributed version control, and Team Foundation Version Control (TFVC), which is centralized version control.
-This article provides an overview and a starting point for using Team Foundation Version Control with Visual Studio for Mac.
+This article provides an overview and a starting point for using TFVC with Visual Studio for Mac.

 ## Requirements

 * Visual Studio Community, Professional, or Enterprise for Mac version 7.5 or later.
 * Azure DevOps Services, or Team Foundation Server 2013 and later.
-* A Project in Azure DevOps Services or Team Foundation Server, configured to use Team Foundation Version Control.
+* A project in Azure DevOps Services or Team Foundation Server, configured to use Team Foundation Version Control.

 ## Installation